semigroups/Semigroups/CONTRIBUTING.md

   assigned using `BindGlobal` in that file.
 * functions should only be assigned using the `foo := function()` syntax if they are local variables inside another function; all other functions should be global.
-* error messages should be in the following format:
-  `ErrorNoReturn("Semigroups: NameOfWhateverContainingError: \n",
-                 "something went wrong");`
+* error messages should give enough information for the user to know what they need to change.
+For example, if a function has received the wrong input type, an appropriate error to return is: `ErrorNoReturn("expected [something] as 2nd argument, found [something else]")`.
 * functions and variables which will be unbound after they are read must have an underscore '_' at the start.
 * non-user operations must start SEMIGROUPS_